martinkearn/Content/Demos/API/File New API 4.5.md

 * Can use Web api in any asp.net project but if you choose api as the project type it adds a help page

 ## Examine the default Project
-Show Read me
-* It is optimised for the type of content the project is for

 Look at default ValuesController.cs
 * No model (it is created in line)
 * Show URL example
 * Highlight 'API' route

-App_starts\WebApiConfig.cs
-* Show default route that gets anything that starts with 'api'

 Run the API
 * Point out that this is a combined app and includes MVC